deepaksithu/resume/README.md

 github.com/deepaksithu</br>

 ### Objective
-Enthusiastic data analyst graduate eager to contribute to team success through hard work, attention to detail, and excellent organizational skills.
-Passionate about working with data and learning new systems.
+Enthusiastic data analyst graduate, passionate about working with data and learning new systems.
+Eager to contribute to team success through hard work, attention to detail, and excellent organizational skills.
 Experienced in meeting deadlines, finding unique solutions to problems, and presenting insights professionally.

 ### Skills
-* Advanced in Python statistics and visualization libraries (NumPy, pandas, Matplotlib, and Seaborn), database management, and SQL
+* Advanced in Python statistics and visualization libraries (NumPy, pandas, Matplotlib, and Seaborn), Microsoft Office, database management, and SQL
-* Proficient in descriptive and inferential statistics, HTML, CSS, JavaScript, accounting and bookkeeping (QuickBooks, data entry, A/R)
+* Proficient in descriptive and inferential statistics, Tableau, HTML, CSS, JavaScript, and accounting and bookkeeping (QuickBooks, data entry, A/R)
+* BSA Eagle Scout, Taekwondo Third Degree Black Belt (Instructor)

 ### Experience
 **Udacity Data Science Course Projects** - *Student*</br>
 MAY 2019 - NOV 2019
-* Analyze A/B Test Results Project - statistical analysis including probability, a/b testing, and regressions using the NumPy, pandas, Matplotlib, StatsModels, and SciPy libraries
+* Analyze A/B Test Results Project - statistical analysis including probability, A/B testing, and regressions using the NumPy, pandas, Matplotlib, StatsModels, and SciPy libraries
 * Communicate Data Findings Project - large dataset is cleaned and then relationships between variables are analyzed using univariate, bivariate, and multivariate visualization techniques
 * Twitter Archive Analysis Project - several datasets are gathered, cleaned, and analyzed, making use of the Twitter API